lfe/lfe.github.io/content/use.md

 1. If you `git clone`d the LFE repo to a machine, then running `make` and then `./bin/lfe` will start up the LFE REPL.
 1. Lastly, you can run the LFE REPL with only docker on your machine via `docker run -it lfex/lfe` (no Erlang, no `rebar3` necessary); for many people, this is the quickly, most pain-free way of trying out LFE.

 In all of the above, once you are in the REPL, you have access to the `(help)` function which will print out some help text for running a bunch of top-level commands.
-Also, you may start typing a function call (e.g., `(lists:`) and then double-tap `<TAB>` to provide a list of availale functions from the given module.
+Also, you may start typing a function call (e.g., `(lists:`) and then double-tap `<TAB>` to provide a list of available functions from the given module.
 Very often this obviates a need to look up the function you want to call!

 ## [Reference](#reference)